Mercatura-Developers-Team/Mercx/README.md

 ### MercX Backend Canister
 - **Candid Path**: `src/mercx_backend/mercx_backend.did`
 - **Type**: Rust
-- **Description**: Serves as the core business logic canister for the MercX platform, handling asset management and tokenization processes.
-It interacts with other canisters to perform operations related to asset registration, management, and the token lifecycle.
+- **Description**:  serves as the core business logic hub for the MercX platform.
+It is responsible for managing the lifecycle of asset tokenization and ensures the secure and efficient processing of transactions within the platform.
+Key functionalities include handling Buy ,Sell ,  token swaps, maintaining ledger balances, and interfacing with other canisters such as the ICRC1 Ledger and ICRC1 Index canisters for comprehensive asset management.

 ### XRC Canister
 - **Candid Path**: `xrc/xrc.did`